 Serenity Now!
 A Tribute to ‘Seinfeld’ Star Jerry Stiller, A Farewell Festivus For the Rest of Us

-Say it ain’t so!
+All is eerily quiet in Del Boca Vista.
 Jerry Stiller, the comedic actor beloved for his interpretation of Frank Costanza on Seinfeld, has passed away from natural causes at age 92.
 The news of his death came early this morning via a tweet from his son and fellow actor Ben Stiller.

 The native New Yorker and Jewish comedian was a perfect fit for the cardigan-clad, simmering Frank Costanza, on-screen father to neurotic George Costanza.
 Frank was also one-half of that elderly couple we all know (and can’t stand), constantly bickering with his wife Estelle.
 And of course, he couldn’t help but interfere with his son’s life at every opportunity.